-Cease goes 5 innings in debut, White Sox beat Tigers 7-5
+Abreu hits 3-run HR in 12th, White Sox beat Tigers, sweep DH

 - Amazon plans its tallest tower, marking growing presence in Bellevue

+“It really is hard to put into words, the atmosphere,” Cease said.
+“It’s definitely the most fun I’ve had on a baseball field.”

+Yolmer Sánchez had two hits, drove in two runs and scored twice.

-Surging slugger José Abreu went 2 for 4 with a double and a run.
-He is 10 for 19 over his past five games.
+Abreu went 2 for 4 with a double and a run.
 James McCann added an RBI double and run-scoring single, and Ryan Cordell drove in two.

 Kelvin Herrera gave up an RBI double to Gordon Beckham with two outs in the ninth.
-Alex Colomé then gave up a run-scoring double to Christin Stewart before retiring Nicholas Castellanos for his 19th save in 20 chances.
+Alex Colomé then gave up a run-scoring double to Christin Stewart before retiring Castellanos for his 19th save in 20 chances.

 Norris (2-8) is 0-7 in his past 10 starts after getting tagged for six runs and eight hits in five-plus innings.